The official blog of the Lung Institute.

 Perhaps the most important element of emphysema disease management is maintaining one’s health.
 Through diet, nutrition and regular exercise, it’s possible to increase one’s quality of life by providing the body with more natural energy and exercise.
 A secondary aspect of keeping a healthy body is to regularly get immunizations to common flu and infectious viruses.
 Unfortunately, complications of illnesses such as the flu and pneumonia are common in those with a respiratory illness.
 To avoid this, remember to stay up-to-date on your shots and immunizations.

 Emphysema can be a devastating disease if left untreated, and time can be a factor in any decision.
-If you’re looking to take a more proactive approach to your health, it may be time to consider stem cell therapy.
-If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Wondering how stem cell therapy works?
+If you’re looking to take a more proactive approach to your health, it may be time to consider cellular therapy.
+If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Wondering how cellular therapy works?
 Or where is the Lung Institute?
-Contact us at (800) 729-3065 today for more info and to find out if you qualify for stem cell therapy.
+Contact us at (800) 729-3065 today for more info and to find out if you qualify for cellular therapy.